sanjay21-06/pokedex-lite/README.md

 # Pokedex Lite

 A small React + Vite "Pokedex Lite" web app.
-Lists Pokémon from the PokéAPI, supports search, type filters, pagination, favorites (persisted in localStorage), and a detailed modal view for each Pokémon.
+Lists Pokemon from the PokeAPI, supports search, type filters, pagination, favorites (persisted in localStorage), and a detailed modal view for each Pokemon.

 ---